 Around one fifth of CO2 emissions from the energy sector come from road transport.
 Options like electric and hydrogen powered transport will play their part in the future, but biofuels can offer a practical, quick and commercial way to diversify and reduce CO2 emissions from this sector over the next 30 years.
 With our partner in Brazil, Shell is investing in the production of ethanol from sugarcane.
 By some standards Brazilian Sugarcane can produce up to 70% less CO2 than conventional petrol.

 Progressing CO2 Capture and Storage (CCS) and alternative energies.

 From 2008 to 2012, Shell spent $2.3 billion developing alternative energies, carbon capture and storage and other CO2 related Research & Development, this of course continued in 2013.

 CCS will be critical.
 It is a technology that captures nearly all the CO2 emissions from power plants and industrial processes, preventing them from entering the atmosphere.
 The International Energy Agency sees CCS as an important way of reducing greenhouse gases at an affordable cost.
 Shell’s Quest CCS in Canada, officially opened in November 2015, will store 1m tonnes per annum, which is equivalent to 250,000 cars.

-Shell takes no equity in the companies it supports and has no plans to extend its relationship with Shell Springboard applicants or winners.
+Shell takes no equity in the companies supported by Shell Springboard and has no plans to enter into commercial relationship with Shell Springboard applicants or winners.
 This is not the purpose of the programme, as outlined above.